KasparEtter/ef1p/pages/number-theory/number-theory.md

 $$

 The product is named after [René Descartes](https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes) (1596 − 1650).
-The product of $$n$$ groups forms a group with the following operation:
+The product of $$l$$ groups forms a group with the following operation:

 $$
 (A_1, …, A_l) \circ (B_1, …, B_l) = (A_1 \circ_1 B_1, …, A_l \circ_l B_l)